-We have never been more easily tracked.
+We have never been more easily tracked (think technology provided by the likes of Luth Research and the MANY others.)
 The wake of data that we leave behind as we work our way through the world has made it easy for large organizations to lump us all into larger buckets of ever-bigger data.
 Seeing patterns of behavior from that viewpoint makes it possible to incrementally change things to affect that behavior, one way or the other.

 But for most of us, big data is much less important.
 What matters is creating value for small groups of people.
 If you can’t move a dozen people, it’s unlikely that you’ll ever get to the point where big data will be helpful.